PF2-pasteur-fr/checkMyIndex/README.md

 * List of 9 indexes for 9 samples distributed on 3 lanes:

-`Rscript checkMyIndex.r --inputFile=inputIndexesExample.txt --nbSamples=9 --multiplexingRate=3`
+`Rscript checkMyIndex.r -i inputIndexesExample.txt -n 9 -m 3`

 * List of 12 indexes for 12 samples distributed on 4 lanes using each lane combination only once:

-`Rscript checkMyIndex.r --inputFile=inputIndexesExample.txt --nbSamples=12 --multiplexingRate=3 --unicityConstraint=lane`
+`Rscript checkMyIndex.r -i inputIndexesExample.txt -n 12 -m 3 -u lane`

 * List of 12 indexes for 12 samples distributed on 4 lanes using each index only once:

-`Rscript checkMyIndex.r --inputFile=inputIndexesExample.txt --nbSamples=12 --multiplexingRate=3 --unicityConstraint=index`
+`Rscript checkMyIndex.r -i inputIndexesExample.txt -n 12 -m 3 -u index`

 The help page of the script can be displayed running the following command: